Beat the summer heat! Regain your energy with authentic summer vegetable curry made from spices

 Make a difference with vegetable preparation

-the eggplant , soak it in water to remove the bitterness.
-If you deep-fry it before adding it, it will have a creamy texture and the flavor of the spices will be absorbed well.
+Preparing the eggplant: After cutting the eggplant, soak it in water to remove the bitterness.
+Adding it after deep-frying will give it a tender texture and allow the spices to penetrate well.

-Preparing tomatoes If you use fresh tomatoes, you can improve the texture by blanching them.
-Removing the seeds will prevent the tomatoes from becoming watery.
+Tomato preparation: If using fresh tomatoes, blanching them in hot water will improve the texture.
+Removing the seeds will prevent them from becoming watery.

 The basics of handling spices

-How to use whole spices and powdered spices Whole spices such as cumin seeds should first be fried in oil to bring out their aroma (tempering).
-Powdered spices burn easily, so reduce the heat before adding them.
+Distinguishing between whole and powdered spices: Whole spices such as cumin seeds are first sautéed in oil to bring out their aroma (tempering).
+Powdered spices burn easily, so add them after reducing the heat.

-How to store spices: Spices are sensitive to light and moisture, so store them in an airtight container in a cool, dark place.
-The aroma fades quickly, so it's best to use them up as soon as possible after opening.
+Spice Storage: Spices are sensitive to light and moisture, so store them in an airtight container in a cool, dark place.
+Since their aroma dissipates easily, it's best to use them up as soon as possible after opening.

 Prepared meals and arrangements

-Tips for freezing: Freezing in small portions is convenient for lunch on busy days.
-You can defrost it in the microwave, but it tastes even better if you reheat it slowly in a pot.
+Tips for freezing: Freezing in small portions makes it convenient for busy lunch days.
+You can thaw it in the microwave, but it will taste even better if you reheat it slowly in a pot.

 Remake Ideas